fredloader/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 y_test.txt contains the Test labels (activity) subject_test.txt contains the subjects who performed the activity features.txt contains feature information

+Data Set Information:

+A group of 30 volunteers with an age bracket of 19-48 years performed the experiments.
+Six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) were performed by each person while wearing a smartphone (Samsung Galaxy S II) on the waist.
+3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured using its embedded accelerometer and gyroscope.
+To label the data manually, the experiments have been video-recorded.
+70% of the volunteers was selected for generating the training data and 30% the test data for the randomly partitioned dataset.

+A pre-processing stage by applying noise filters and then sampling in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window) were applied on the sensor signals (accelerometer and gyroscope).
+A Butterworth low-pass filter were applied to body acceleration and gravity to separate the sensor acceleration signal, which has gravitational and body motion components.
+A filter with 0.3 Hz cutoff frequency was used since the gravitational force is assumed to have only low frequency components.
+A vector of features was obtained by calculating variables from the time and frequency domain from each window.

+Code Book

+The Instruction List (Pseudocode)

 The feature names were read in first as it will be used it for both the Test and Training sets.